 With the New Avengers, Jessica encountered The Hood and his gang and Dormammu /Hood before joining the Siege of Asgard where Norman's reign finally came to an end.
 She subsequently joined the newly reformed Avengers, alongside the three core members: Iron Man, Thor and Captain America.

 - Eyes: Green

-- Defining Features: Though Jessica's natural hair color is auburn, she prefers to keep it dyed jet-black.
-The black hair was originally a wig she used to hide her identity as Spider-Woman, but, now it is her natural hair.
+- Defining Features: Though Jessica's natural hair color is blond, she prefers to keep it dyed jet-black, but now it is her natural hair.

 - Citizenship: British, American

 - Marital Status: Single